Get Tech Tips

-There is a common belief in the trade that the higher the subcooling the better the system efficiency because lower liquid line temperature means less flash gas.
+There is a common belief in the trade that the higher the subcooling, the better the system efficiency because lower liquid line temperature means less flash gas.

 This statement is only partially true and can lead to some confusion among techs.

-Subcooling is temperature decrease below the condensing temperature of the refrigerant that occurs once the refrigerant is 100% liquid.
+Subcooling is a temperature decrease below the condensing temperature of the refrigerant that occurs once the refrigerant is 100% liquid.
 Our objective is to provide subcooled liquid to the metering device at the lowest temperature possible while maintaining the minimum pressure drop required across the metering device.

-We do not want to accomplish high subcooling by driving up the condensing temperature artificially unless there is no other option to provide the minimum pressure drop across the metering device.
+We do not want to accomplish high subcooling by artificially driving up the condensing temperature unless there is no other option to provide the minimum pressure drop across the metering device.

 The “subcooling is the answer” mistake occurs when a technician overcharges a system to get a higher subcooling number at the expense of higher head pressure rather than lower liquid temperature.

-Take a look at the system readings above, the outdoor temperature was 80° and the liquid temperature was 82.4° but the head pressure and subcooling were astronomically high due to a severe overcharge.
+Take a look at the system readings above.
+The outdoor temperature was 80°, and the liquid temperature was 82.4°, but the head pressure and subcooling were astronomically high due to a severe overcharge.